Oscarg2010/MCW-BCDR/Whiteboard design session/WDS trainer guide - Business continuity and disaster recovery.md

 **Outcome**

-Analyze your customer's needs
+Analyze your customer's needs.

 Timeframe: 15 minutes

 Directions: With all participants in the session, the facilitator/SME presents an overview of the customer case study along with technical tips.

-1. Meet your table participants and trainer
+1. Meet your table participants and trainer.

-2. Read all of the directions for steps 1-3 in the student guide
+2. Read all of the directions for steps 1-3 in the student guide.

-3. As a table team, review the following customer case study
+3. As a table team, review the following customer case study.

 ### Customer situation